Re-weaving the bond between People & Place

 Over the course of two days, we will share stories, songs, traditional dances, and “Aswa Mama” or “Chicha,” the sacred fermented drink of the Andes.
-This workshop is an introduction to the ancestral traditions, tools, and arts of communication, connection, and celebration that have built a lasting relationship with natural cycles.
+This workshop is an introduction to the ancestral tools and arts of communication, connection, and celebration that have built lasting relationships with natural cycles and shared identities.

 "We are Nuhjay, from the Andean-Amazonian territory, right on the border between Colombia and Ecuador.
 Blessed with the heritage of our family lines and guided by the elders, we have passed on and shared healing ways of life in harmony with natural cycles.
 We have grown up in families, contexts, and experiences of recovering territories and traditions that were almost lost or forgotten, such as traditional dances, songs, stories, and seeds, which we have shaped into a path and way of supporting processes of transition toward more holistic ways of living.
 Currently, we care for a space in the Amazon where this entire cycle of recovery and regeneration of the memory of life develops and inspires people today...